tuye04/tuye04/README.md

-software  engineer passionate about applying technology in orchestrating  efficient payment processing systems
+software  engineer passionate about applying technology in payment systems